meihonggao/GAE-LGA/README.md

   * scikit-learn 0.24.1

 ## Code
+This directory stores the python code of the model
   * main_cpu_1.py
   >It is used to compute the performance of the model for lncRNA-PCG association prediction on the LncRNA2Target dataset (CPU environment)
   * main_gpu_1.py